xtaran/dist-detect/PITCHME.md

 * Also store results and scan dates in a database.

-* Check if using repology.org might be better than downloading complete package lists.
+* Maybe use repology.org instead of downloading package lists.

-* Extend the system to also be able to check ports 80 and 443 and maybe others.
+* Also check SMTP, HTTP and maybe other ports.

-* Maybe download and parse package changelogs to see which versions actually existed.
+* Maybe download and parse package changelogs for existing versions.

 * Add optional scanning backends.